cmrivers/ebola/README.md

 ## How to use

-If you are not familiar with Github, click the Download Zip button on the left, at the bottom of vertical menu.
+If you are not familiar with Github, click the Download Zip button on the right, at the bottom of vertical menu.

 ## Disclaimer